javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 In JavaScript we can only inherit from a single object.
 There can be only one `[[Prototype]]` for an object.
 And a class may extend only one other class.

 But sometimes that feels limiting.
-For instance, I have a class `StreetSweeper` and a class `Bicycle`, and want to make a `StreetSweepingBicycle`.
+For instance, I have a class `StreetSweeper` and a class `Bicycle`, and want to make their mix: a `StreetSweepingBicycle`.

-Or, talking about programming, we have a class `User` and a class `EventEmitter` that implements event generation, and we'd like to add the functionality of `EventEmitter` to `User`, so that our users can emit events.
+Or we have a class `User` and a class `EventEmitter` that implements event generation, and we'd like to add the functionality of `EventEmitter` to `User`, so that our users can emit events.

 There's a concept that can help here, called "mixins".